aimeos/aimeos-docs/src/laravel/customize.md

 ],
 ```

+!!! warning
+    Don't forget to add the `{site}` placeholder to the authentication routes like `/login`, `/register`, etc. in your `./routes/web.php` file!

 Now, the site code is used as domain for the shops and you must enter the domain name as site code when creating a new site, e.g.

 ```bash
 php artisan aimeos:setup shop.mydomain.com
 php artisan aimeos:setup myshop.com
 ```

+!!! note
+    Using the `{site}` placeholder in the domain or sub-domain for the *jqadm*, *grapql* and *jsonadm* routes prevents super users from switching to sub-sites in the admin backend because the site isn't a parameter of the URL any more.
+Super users have to go to the domains or sub-domains manually in that case.
+    If you need that feature for super users, you should leave the prefixes *jqadm*, *graphql* and *jsonadm* to `admin/{site}/...` and don't use `domain` key/value pairs.

 ## Homepage